spire-labs/based-stack/README.md

 ## About Spire Labs?

-[<i>Spire</i>](https://www.spire.dev/) is the first <b>based rollup framework</b> & network on Ethereum, enabling a wide range of app developers to create their own appchains on Ethereum.
+[<i>Spire</i>](https://www.spire.dev/) is developing the first <b>based rollup framework</b> & network on Ethereum, enabling a wide range of app developers to create their own appchains on Ethereum.
 Spire's sequencing design enables appchains to interact with Ethereum's liquidity and protocols natively (think: cross chain swaps).
 Spire appchains support a wide range of execution environments, scalability upgrades, and decentralized preconfirmations for lightning -fast UX.

 ## Documentation